rspraneethk2076/NIESS_Analasys/README.md

 supplementary analyses.
 They should not be presented as primary evidence for the World Cup association.

-## Reporting Language

-Use this denominator description where applicable:

-> NEISS-estimated emergency department-treated consumer product and
-> recreation-related injuries.

-Prefer cautious terms such as:

-- association
-- temporal association
-- ecological calendar-period association
-- hypothesis-generating

-Avoid causal wording and avoid the undefined phrase "all injuries."

-Every reported table should identify the numerator, denominator, unweighted sample size, weighted national estimate, weighted percentage, comparison group, and 95% confidence interval when available.

-## Reproducibility And Preservation

-- Preserve the original executed and annotated notebooks.
-- Write reruns to new notebook and output names.
-- Do not manually edit generated CSV values.
-- Use the verified master-results dictionary for manuscript numbers.
-- Retain the verification report and checksum manifest with shared outputs.
-- Record any change to exposure dates, product codes, comparison windows, or model specification before rerunning the analysis.

-The code-only notebook is intended for compact technical delivery.
-The annotated notebook, this README, the analysis plan, and the verified output tables together provide the complete reproducibility record.
+annotated notebook, this README, the analysis plan, and the verified output tables together provide the complete reproducibility record.